 The project has three distinct studies.
-First, a study on how sexual violence changes from pre, to during, to post conflict, and the ways in which this shapes women’s inclusion.
-This study involves case studies of Liberia, Northern Ireland and Timor-Leste (fragile, non-fragile, and semi-fragile), all of which had significant mobilisation of women, and showed important variations in the role that violence against women played in the conflict.
-Second, as part of the Northern Ireland research, a second empirical study will involve new longitudinal quantitative data on domestic violence patterns and how they change during and post-conflict, leading to specific publications on the connection between conflict and post-conflict processes and domestic violence.
-Finally, using interviews with women in Israel/Palestine a study will consider how women’s lives are shaped by occuption- a form of formalised unsettlement.
+First, a study on how sexual violence changes in different stages – from pre, to during, then post conflict – and the ways in which this shapes women’s inclusion.
+This study involves case studies of Liberia, Northern Ireland and Timor-Leste (fragile, non-fragile, and semi-fragile), all of which had significant mobilisation of women, and which showed important variations in the role that VAW played in the conflict.
+Second, as part of the Northern Ireland research, there is a second empirical study involving new longitudinal quantitative data on domestic violence patterns and how they change during and post-conflict, leading to specific publications on the connection between conflict and post-conflict processes and domestic violence.
+Finally, using interviews with women in Israel/Palestine, a study considers how women’s lives are shaped by occupation- a form of formalised unsettlement.

 Jessica Doyle, Fionnuala Ni Aolain, Monica McWilliams and Aisling Swaine (Transitional Justice Institute)

 Key Publications (search for more):

 - Doyle, J., & McWilliams, M. (2018).
 Intimate Partner Violence in Conflict and Post-Conflict Societies: Insights and Lessons from Northern Ireland(PSRP Report).
 Edinburgh: Global Justice Academy, University of Edinburgh.

 - McWilliams, M., & Doyle, J. (2017).
 Violent conflict, political settlement and intimate partner violence, Lessons from Northern Ireland(PSRP Research Report).
 Edinburgh: Global Justice Academy, University of Edinburgh.